 Social Return on Investment (SROI) Data Services

-Quantifying value of making social investments and measure of outcomes
+Quantifying value of making social investments and social impact of outcomes

-Our SROI model, has been built from the academic studies undertaken across a wide range of wellbeing determinants encompassing many aspects of health, care, education, welfare, and community safety and confirms social and economic opportunity amounting to many £millions, to be gained from improved engagement and cooperation across services delivery between the not-for-profits, communities, and public sector services.
+To complement social value standards like the National TOMs, our SROI model has been built from academic studies undertaken across a wide range of well-being determinants encompassing many aspects of health, care, education, welfare, and community safety.
+Our model confirms social and economic opportunities amounting to millions of pounds in social impact benefits potential.

 Social challenges need to be seen as opportunities

-We believe positive and lasting social change can only happen when we start to recognises societal challenges as opportunities, in place of being just issues that create costs.
+Positive and lasting social change can only happen when we start to recognise societal challenges as opportunities for innovation and growth, rather than just issues that create costs.

-Our model quantifies societal issues into measurable social economic opportunity, to subsequently establish a new benefits driven approach to supporting investment in social innovation and community led entrepreneurialism.
+Our model quantifies societal issues into measurable social and economic opportunities to establish a new benefits-driven approach to supporting investment in social innovation and community-led entrepreneurialism.